saturnflyer/selenium-connect/README.md

 Issues a quit command to the driver (and stops the local server if your host is set to "localhost").

 ### Support
-Currently, Firefox with a custom profile is all that is supported.
+Currently, Firefox solo & with a pre-fab custom profile is all that is supported.
 More coming soon!

 ### Versioning
 This project loosely follows [Semantic Versioning](http://semver.org/).